Iran entry requirements for China passport holders

 Hotel booking or host invitation

-Carry a printed hotel confirmation or a letter of invitation from your host.
-Immigration officers occasionally ask for this, especially if you arrive without a clear itinerary.
+Carry a printed hotel reservation or a letter of invitation from your host in Iran.
+Immigration may ask where you are staying, especially if you arrive without a clear itinerary.

 Recommended